djonnala/azure-quickstart-templates/devopstools-jenkins-chefhabitat-kubernetes/README.md

 ## Solution Workflow:

-After the template has been successfully deployed, log in to the Jenkins server with its Fully Qualified Domain Name (FQDN) provided in the output section, along with the private SSH key and username.
+After the template has been successfully deployed, login in to the Jenkins server with its Fully Qualified Domain Name (FQDN).

 1. Open PuTTY and enter the Jenkins FQDN under **Session**.